mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/empirical-analysis.md

 ## Posterior Distribution

-The posterior distributions were generated using the ‘Metropolis random walk Markov Chain Monte Carlo’ (MCMC) simulation method$\C{1}{23}$, which from what I can gather this is hundreds of thousands of samples.
-The results emerges that the market segmentation is very small, with $\omega\_u\in(0.72,0.99)$ approximately, with a median of 0.934 and a mode of 0.987.
-Since the data ends in 2009q3, the authors check the stability of this estimate by considering alternative endings, having the last data be from 2007q2$\F{2}$ , 2008q3$\F{3}$ and 20011q2.$\F{4}$ The parameters remained comparable throughout these data changes.
+The posterior distributions were generated using the ‘Metropolis random walk Markov Chain Monte Carlo’ (MCMC) simulation method$\C{1}{23}$; from what I can gather this includes hundreds of thousands of samples.
+The result emerges that the market segmentation is very small, with $\omega\_u\in(0.72,0.99)$ approximately, with a median of 0.934 and a mode of 0.987.
+Since the data ends in the third quarter of 2009, the authors check the stability of this estimate by considering alternative endings, having the last data be from 2007q2$\F{2}$ , 2008q3$\F{3}$ and 20011q2.$\F{4}$ The parameters remained comparable throughout these data changes.

 The other key parameter, according to the authors, is the elasticity of the risk premium to asset purchases $\zeta'$ .
 If the elasticity was 0, asset purchases wouldn’t affect risk premium or real economy.
 The prior and posterior distributions for this are very similar, suggesting the data do not affect $\zeta'$ very much.